Some more Web sites that may be of interest to fans of old

 typewriters, including video of a Japanese typewriter in use.

-other antique typewriters in Thailand, by Thai collector
+Premiers and other antique typewriters in Thailand, by Thai

-QWERTY: a blog by Koichi Yasuoka that investigates the Sholes &
+of QWERTY: a blog by Koichi Yasuoka that investigates the

-Davis: Will is known for digging up intriguing facts about
+Will Davis: Will is known for digging up intriguing facts

 - Typewriters from

-history and its connections to Tomkins County, New York.
+typewriter history and its connections to Tomkins County, New

 - The User-Friendly Typewriter: a thorough and

-Museum: a great site from top Dutch collector Paul Robert,
+Typewriter Museum: a great site from top Dutch collector

-collaborating with other enthusiasts around the world.
-This
+Paul Robert, collaborating with other enthusiasts around the

-online museum features pictures of machines, history, hundreds of
+world.
+This online museum features pictures of machines,

 some non-Roman typewriter keyboards.